jnozzi/cocoadev.com/markdown/PrematureOptimization.md

 I have to say that I disagree with this.
 It should be a standard part of the development cycle to profile a program and attempt to find sensible ways to reduce it's CPU load and memory footprint.
 Just because you think your program is well behaved doesn't mean that a user with limited system resources and a need to run other programs at the same time would agree with you.
 The exception is when you know exactly what sort of machine will be running your product, and in what environment.

 Since the primary form of good optimization is to find better algorithms, I think one should be optimistic that there is always a good chance of getting a big return on a small investment in complexity.
 But I'm not advocating premature optimization.
 Just profiling and identifying relatively egregious waste, as in when one small portion of code is eating a disproportionately large amount of resources.
 It's up to you to define "disproportionate", and therein lies the weakness in this philosophy, but if you can reduce your system resource usage by fifty percent or thereabouts, it might make your program more popular.
-Set hard limits on what is a worthwhile optimization, in terms of the tradeoffs. � General/BrentGulanowski
+Set hard limits on what is a worthwhile optimization, in terms of the tradeoffs. � BrentGulanowski

 ----